symfony/symfony-docs/book/page_creation.rst

     file which is used to execute Symfony commands via the console.

 ``var/``
-    This is were automatically created files are stored, like cache files (``var/cache/``) and logs (``var/logs/``).
+    This is where automatically created files are stored, like cache files (``var/cache/``) and logs (``var/logs/``).

 ``vendor/``
-    Vendor (i.e. third-party) libraries and bundles are downloaded here by the `Composer`_ package manager.
-You should never need to manually edit something in this directory.
+    Third-party libraries, packages and bundles are downloaded here by the `Composer`_ package manager.
+You should never edit something in this directory.

 .. seealso::